 This is a one to one protocol, communicating from one device to one other device.
 Typical devices communicating over RS232:

-- o M4, M48 ECUs
+- o MoTeC M4, M48 ECUs

 - o Radio telemetry device

 - o Global positioning system: GPS

-Note: The C187 can communicate with devices for which it has the appropriate communications protocol defined.
-For other devices, users can define their own custom communication settings.
+Note: The Display Logger can only communicate with devices for which it has the appropriate communications protocol defined.

 Connecting Devices Examples